Welcome, budgeters and savvy savers!

 Sinking Fund Categories – Final Thoughts

-What’s the difference between a sinking fund vs emergency fund?
+What’s the difference between a sinking fund & an emergency fund?

 The main difference between a sinking fund and an emergency fund is that sinking funds are focused on saving for specific expenses (such as car repairs or vacations), while an emergency fund is typically used to cover unexpected expenses, illnesses, or other financial emergencies.